Meeting the Challenge: Career Exploration to Illuminate Future Pathways for Students

 The challenge is significant, but transforming educational structures to ensure students possess the skills necessary for post-secondary success is possible.
 Implementing explicit opportunities for career exploration within all levels of our educational system has the potential to introduce all students to a wide array of possibilities for their futures.
 Why did I become a teacher?
 Because I could not see another option.
 Why did I REMAIN a teacher?
 Because I see the power of education to help students discover who they are, what they love, and pathways for solving the challenging problems facing our communities.

-Kathryn Wilson, EdD, 2Rev Leader-in-Residence
+Kathryn Wilson, EdD, Senior Consultant

-Kathryn (Kadie) Wilson is the Assistant Superintendent of Schools for a set of rural districts located in the Mount Washington Valley of New Hampshire.
+Kathryn (Kadie) Wilson is the former Assistant Superintendent of Schools for a set of rural districts located in the Mount Washington Valley of New Hampshire.
 She is an experienced educational leader committed to transforming learning systems through the implementation of personalized, competency-based structures.

 Previous